 Yup.
 It certainly is.
 Yet, brands all over the world use content marketing, so they must be onto something.
 Let’s see why creating content worth your time.

 1. It helps you drive traffic to your website

-Check out this stat: the average company that blogs generates 55% more website visitors.
+Check out this stat: the average company that blogs generate 55% more website visitors.
 Why though?
-You know how flowers have colorful petals so they can attract bees to pollinate them?
+Do you know how flowers have colorful petals so they can attract bees to pollinate them?
 Well… the blog is your pretty colorful flower.

 It attracts visitors to your website through helpful content.
 Some of the people that visit your blog will likely visit other parts of your website and even purchase from you.

 2. It helps you position yourself as a trustworthy company